-Once your DLT and BLTs have had initial conversations, develop an action plan regarding the use of internal coaching across your district/ building.
+Once your DLT and BLTs have had initial conversations, develop an action plan regarding the use of internal coaching across your district/building.
 Use the action steps below to guide your planning.

-□ Select a coaching process that will work best for your district/ building

-- Peer-to-peer

-- Individual-to-peer

-- Individual-to-team

-- Team-to-team

-- Other

-Determine a schedule for coaching

-- When/where/how/for whom will coaching occur? - Build a schedule that allows for adequate time for coaching

-Determine and create any policies, guidance, and/or clarification about the use of coaching that is needed

-- Criteria that will be used to select coaches

-- Guidance needed for all staff

-- Guidance needed for coaches

-- Outline the procedures for coaching
+- ☐ Select a coaching process that will work best for your district/building - Peer-to-peer - Individual peer-to-a-team - Team-to-team - Grade level/content area team to another grade level/ content area team - One building team to another building team within a district - One team from district to a team from another district - Other - ☐ Determine a schedule for coaching - When/where/how/for whom will coaching occur? - Build a schedule that allows for adequate time for coaching - ☐ Determine and create any policies, guidance, and/or clarification about the use of coaching that is needed - Criteria that will be used to select coaches - · Guidance needed for all staff - Guidance needed for coaches - Outline the procedures for coaching

-Develop a plan for training coaches

-- Ensure all coaches have received training on School-Based Implementation Coaching - Identify other topics/training that will improve coaches' competencies - Determine when initial training for coaches will occur

-Develop a plan for staff training

-- Identify the training that is needed by all staff - Determine when/how staff training will occur

-Determine when/how implementation of coaching will occur

-- Determine the information that will be shared with staff - Determine transparent communication channels to ensure all staff can share problems and concerns related to coaching

-Create a plan for collecting feedback/data on coaching

-- Develop a system for collecting and reviewing data regarding coaches' fidelity to your coaching model - Determine what and how data will be collected and used to evaluate the success of the coaching process - Potential data for review - O How many educators are receiving coaching? - O What is the focus of the coaching? - O How many coaches are providing coaching? - o Where is coaching being implemented well/not as well? - O How many coaching sessions have taken place? - o How many coaching meetings have occurred? - o What is the quality of the coaching provided? - O Have coaches received sufficient training and support? - o Is the district fully implementing coaching and making progress on student outcomes? - o Walkthrough/Look For and observational data - o CWIS data - o SAPP data - Communicate with all staff the process, use, and decision making of data collection regarding coaching

-Create a plan for sustainability
+Develop a plan for training coaches Ensure all coaches have received training on School-Based Implementation Coaching Identify other topics/training that will improve coaches' competencies Determine when initial training for coaches will occur Develop a plan for staff training Identify the training that is needed by all staff Determine when/how staff training will occur Determine when/how implementation of coaching will occur Determine the information that will be shared with staff Determine transparent communication channels to ensure all staff can share problems and concerns related to coaching Create a plan for collecting feedback/data on coaching Develop a system for collecting and reviewing data regarding coaches' fidelity to your coaching model Determine what and how data will be collected and used to evaluate the success of the coaching process Potential data for review How many educators are receiving coaching?
+What is the focus of the coaching?
+How many coaches are providing coaching?
+Where is coaching being implemented well/not as well?
+How many coaching sessions have taken place?
+How many coaching meetings have occurred?
+What is the quality of the coaching provided?
+Have coaches received sufficient training and support?
+Is the district fully implementing coaching and making progress on student outcomes?
+Walkthrough/Look For and observational data CWIS data SAPP data Communicate with all staff the process, use, and decision making of data collection regarding coaching Create a plan for sustainability Determine when/how often data regarding your coaching plan will be reviewed.